pubware/plugin/README.md

 ## Usage

-Import the `Plugin` and create a subclass.
+Import the `Plugin` and create a subclass:

 ```js
 import Plugin from '@packpub/plugin'